 Nematode secretions in host parasite interactions

 Nematode secretions are in fact complex mixtures of hundreds of different proteins.
-Each of these proteins target different cellular and moleculare processes in the host.
-It is our objective to resolve the identity of these individual effectors in nematode secretions and to understand how they contribute to parasitism.
+Each of these proteins target different cellular and molecular processes in the host.
+It is our objective to resolve the identity of these individual effectors in nematode secretions and to understand how they contribute to parasitsm.